Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Results

-We analyze the supply and demand merit-order curves of the day-ahead electricity market (MGP) of the Italian Power Exchange (IPEX) over the 2023-2024 period.
+We analyze the Italian (\textbf{GME}), German (\textbf{EPEX-DE-LU}) and French (\textbf{EPEX-FR}) day-ahead markets over the 2023-2024 period.
 The testing period covers the whole year 2024 (366 days).
-Note that probabilistic price predictions require at least 182 days of out-of-sample point predictions so the testing period for probabilistic forecasting starts on July 1\textsuperscript{st}, 2024, covering a period of 6 months.
-The quantity curves are built according to the procedure described in section \ref{sec:curves}, using the \texttt{DomandaOfferta} dataset retrieved from the FTP server of Gestore del Mercato Elettrico (GME) -- the operator of IPEX -- which contains all supply offers and demand bids submitted on the MGP.
-Three points must be highlighted:
+The quantity curves are built according to the procedure described in section \ref{sec:curves}, using: